-Conquest Carbon are proud to be a distributor for CNC Racing UK.
+Conquest Racing Ltd is proud to be a distributor for CNC Racing UK.
 CNC Racing is a product born from a touch of innovation and design, valuable material that’s worked with care.
-From the most important motorbike races to the most sophisticated home garage, in the most creative customisations we often recognize the CNC RACING touch.
+From the most important motorbike races to the most sophisticated home garage, in the most creative customisations, we often recognize the CNC RACING touch.

 The uniqueness of CNC Racing products and our competitors’ challenges strengthen our will to grow and innovate.
 Speed, precision and quality sustain the teamwork of qualified people that use the latest technologies and know-how in the sector.